ymussi/zen_quotes_of_python/README.md

 http://zen-of-python.herokuapp.com/

-- get '/' - return in english
+- '/' - returns all quotations in English.
+- '/<int:number>' - returns in English the quotation referring to the number of the list informed.
-- get '/pt'- return in portuguese
+- '/pt'- returns all quotations in Portuguese.
+- '/pt/<int:number>' - returns in Portuguese the quotation referring to the number of the list informed.

 #TODO